paolacaceresoma/paolacaceresoma/README.md

 - 👀 I’m interested in digital solutions.
 - 🐣 I’m currently a Full Stack Developer in the making
 - 🌱 I’m looking to collaborate on digital technologies for a greener future.
-- 📫 How to reach me: paolacaceresoma@gmail.com - IG: @helloiampaola
+- 📫 How to reach me: paolacaceresoma@gmail.com
 - 🌎 English is my second language.

 <!---